A National Citizens’ Assembly on Electoral Reform:

 Assembly on Electoral Reform

-EKOS Poll: A strong majority of Canadians back a National Citizen’s
+EKOS Poll: A strong majority of Canadians back a National Citizens’

 Assembly on Electoral Reform

 In December, 2022, EKOS found that 76% of Canadians,supported a Citizens Assembly on Electoral Reform.
 See the full poll results here.
+This was the third national poll since 2020 to produce the same results.

 Support for a National Citizens’ Assembly on Electoral Reform by party voters: